yann-Choho/projet_PPML/README.md

 pip install -r requirements.txt
 ```

+We mainly used le library Triton which requires Linux system : you can then Install WSL for Windows user

 Project Organization
 ------------

     ├── LICENSE
     ├── Makefile           <- Makefile with commands like `make data` or `make train`
     ├── README.md          <- The top-level README for developers using this project.
-    ├── data
-    │   ├── external       <- Data from third party sources.
-    │   ├── interim        <- Intermediate data that has been transformed.
-    │   ├── processed      <- The final, canonical data sets for modeling.
-    │   └── raw            <- The original, immutable data dump.
     │
-    ├── docs               <- A default Sphinx project; see sphinx-doc.org for details
     │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries
+    ├── notebooks          <- Jupyter notebooks for the project.
     │
-    ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering),
-    │                         the creator's initials, and a short `-` delimited description, e.g.
-    │                         `1.0-jqp-initial-data-exploration`.
+    ├── references         <- Manuals, Blogs on the subject, list of repo used and all other explanatory materials.
     │
-    ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
-    │
-    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
+    ├── reports            <- Generated analysis as PDF.
     │   └── figures        <- Generated graphics and figures to be used in reporting
     │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.